 The workshop registration system will list any current offerings of this series.

-If interested in learning about the functionality of educational technology, faculty can schedule an appointment to request training on Blackboard Learn, Blackboard Collaborate Ultra, Ensemble, Turnitin, and Microsoft 365.
+If interested in learning about the functionality of educational technology, faculty can schedule an appointment to request training on Blackboard Learn, Ensemble Video, Turnitin, and Microsoft 365.
 By contrast, the Online Course Development series addresses broader technology skills, pedagogy, and logistics involved in teaching online at Buffalo State.

 Back to Top

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.